 … and they were right!

-About a week into the effort of corralling legalese ducks into rows (whew!), Trusted Client came to me with a rush project.
+About a week into the effort, Trusted Client came to me with a rush project.

-Instead of heeding my mentors (+ Spidey Sense) and saying, “I’m sorry, but I don’t have space on the calendar right now,” I jumped in and barreled ahead.
+I didn’t heed my mentors and saying, “I’m sorry, but I don’t have room on the calendar right now,” I jumped in and barreled ahead.
 Hey!
-I could finish those pesky getting-in-my-way updates later, right?
+I could finish those contract changes later, right?

 Kathie York to the rescue!